-- improve learning environments and resources for pupils - improve access to independent education for children from disadvantaged backgrounds - improve mentoring and careers support for young people - improve partnerships between state and independent schools resources therefore from January 2023 we will be introducing a new, fairer membership model to better reflect the different schools we support.
+- improve learning environments and resources for pupils - improve access to independent education for children from disadvantaged backgrounds - · improve mentoring and careers support for young people - improve partnerships between state and independent schools

+Membership fees are kept at a modest level so that every school who is eligible to join is able to do so.
+We recognise that schools with lower pupil numbers, often have a smaller community base and limited resources and our new, fairer membership model, introduced in 2023, reflects the diversity of schools we support.
 IDPE works on behalf of all schools to champion the importance of community engagement and philanthropic support so that schools can provide the best educational experience for children and young people.
 There are no geographical restrictions, and whilst members are predominantly based in the UK, we do have some international schools within the IDPE community.